JetBrains/teamcity-documentation/topics/upgrade-notes.md

 <anchor name="running-builds-node-deprecated"/>

-* The [running build node type](https://confluence.jetbrains.com/display/TCD18/Configuring+Running+Builds+Node) is deprecated and will be discontinued in TeamCity 2019.2.
+* The [running builds node](https://confluence.jetbrains.com/display/TCD18/Configuring+Running+Builds+Node) is deprecated and will be discontinued in TeamCity 2019.2.
 In a [multinode setup](multinode-setup.md), you can instead [configure a secondary node](configuring-secondary-node.md) with the _"Processing data produced by running builds"_ responsibility.

 ### Known issues